StanfordHCI/indie-label/README.md

     - Free-form audit, end-user model: `localhost:5001/?user=<USER_NAME>&scaffold=prompts`

 ## Setting up a new model
-- Set up your username and navigate to the laveling page
+- Set up your username and navigate to the **Labeling** page
-    - Using a direct URL parameter
+    - Option A: Using a direct URL parameter
         - Go to `localhost:5001/?user=<USER_NAME>&tab=labeling&label_mode=0`, where in place of `<USER_NAME>`, you've entered your desired username
-    - Using the UI
+    - Option B: Using the UI
         - Go to the Labeling page and ensure that the "Create a new model" mode is selected.
         - Select the User button on the top menu and enter your desired username.

 - Label all of the examples in the table
     - When you're done, click the "Get Number of Comments Labeled" button to verify the number of comments that have been labeled.
 If there are at least 40 comments labeled, the "Train Model" button will be enabled.
-- Click on the "Train Model" button and wait for the model to train.
+    - Click on the "Train Model" button and wait for the model to train (~30-60 seconds).

-- Then, go to the Auditing page and use your new model.
+- Then, go to the **Auditing** page and use your new model.
     - To view the different auditing modes that we provided for our evaluation task, please refer to the URL paths listed in the "Auditing task pages" section above.